Program Streams and Symposia Topics

 The ability to see amazing detail in the invisible world holds enormous power to engage everyone, whether they are an experienced microscopist, young child, artist or from that broad-brush group, the ‘general public’.
 This outreach symposium seeks to highlight exciting and innovative projects, programs and activities that use microscopy to reach out beyond the usual core of microscopists and researchers.
 Examples could include hands-on activities, exhibitions, virtual and distance microscopy or anything else that uses the power of microscopy to get audiences excited about imaging and the STEM area in general.

-FI2 - Data Management (Storage, Processing and Sharing)
+FI2 - Facility Management and Data Management (Storage, Processing and Sharing)

 – Wojtek Goscinski, Monash University, Australia